varavan/hints/README.md

 For example `hints show --author 'Jhon Doe' --tags 'set-up,init' --limit 15`

-# Status
+## Status

-This library is still on an early development.
+This library is still on development.
 You can find some bugs and errors on it.
 Please report it :)